Guide and Index of World History,

 Byzantium even had a proper name that was widely used by its people from the fourth century to the fifteenth: Romanía. [p.78]

 Kaldellis doesn't discuss how standard Byzantine histories avoid even mentioning "Romania," or how its use in historical texts is even suppressed by people like the otherwise respected Byzantinist Cyril Mango.
+And Kaldellis has his own idiosyncratic version of "Romanía," with an acute accent to remind us of the Greek version, Ῥωμανία, which he does not give.

 This is, to be sure, an awkward matter, since "Byzantium" is familiar and unambiguous, while "Romania" isn't -- easily confused with the modern state of România, as "Roman" is with the City of Rome.
-We do not have the benefit of the Greek differentiation of Ῥωμαῖος, "Roman" meaning the Roman Empire, and Ῥωμανός, "Roman" meaning the City of Rome -- or of Modern Românian, where Roman means "Roman" and Român means "Romanian" (they are pronounced differently).
+We do not have the benefit of the Greek differentiation of Ῥωμαῖος, "Roman" meaning the Roman Empire, and Ῥωμᾶνος, "Roman" meaning the City of Rome -- or of Modern Românian, where Roman means "Roman" and Român means "Romanian" (they are pronounced differently).
 But the absence of a critique of "Byzantium" undercuts Kaldellis's entire project.
 This is why I have considered a book title that would be an entirely different challenge.

 An indication of where we are with "Byzantium" at the moment may come from a book, The Greeks, A Global History, by Roderick Beaton [Basic Books, 2021].
 Endorsed by Kaldellis himself, this is a history of Greek speakers from the earliest days to the present, with reasonable detail for the Mediaeval period.
 However, Beaton says: